 \textbf{Agent Objective}.
-The objective for each model-building agent $i$, is to maximize its own utility $u_i$.
-Namely, each agent seeks to determine an optimal safety level to bid to the regulator $b_i$.
-However, depending upon the all-pay auction formulation, agents would need to take into account all other agents' bids $\bm{b}_{-i}$ in order to determine their optimal bid $b_i^*$,
+The objective, for each model-building agent $i$, is to maximize its own utility $u_i$.
+Namely, each agent seeks to determine an optimal compliance level to bid to the regulator $b_i^*$.
+However, given the all-pay auction formulation, agents may need to take into account all other agents' bids $\bm{b}_{-i}$ in order to determine their optimal bid $b_i^*$,

-A major portion of our work is constructing an auction-based mechanism, thereby designing the utility of each agent, such that participating agents maximize their utility when they bid more than \enquote{the price to obtain the safety threshold}, i.e., $b_i^* > p_\epsilon$.
-We begin by providing a simple mechanism, already utilized by regulators, that does not accomplish this goal, before detailing our auction-based mechanism \textsc{Sira} that provably ensures that $b_i^* > p_\epsilon$ for all agents.
+A major portion of this paper is constructing an auction-based mechanism, thereby designing the utility of each agent, such that each participating agent maximizes its utility when it bids more than \enquote{the price to obtain the compliance threshold}, \textit{i.e.,} $b_i^* > p_\epsilon$.
+To begin, a simple mechanism is provided, already utilized by regulators, that does not accomplish this goal, before detailing the auction-based mechanism \textsc{Circa} that provably ensures $b_i^* > p_\epsilon$ for all agents.